Ravenbrook/mps/procedure/review.rst

 _`.plan.iterate`: Consider all of this procedure.

 - This procedure is only in rough order.
-Later steps may change earier decisions.
+Later steps may change earlier decisions.
 For example, availability of people for `.plan.roles`_ might affect `.plan.tactics`_.

 _`.plan.tactics`: Examine the change and decide how to check it to